mar-vyn23/AirQoMaps/README.md

 ## Features

 - **Dynamic Map Rendering:** AirQoMaps uses D3.js and D3-GeoProjection to generate interactive maps with colored polygons representing different parishes.
+The map initially loads the parish where the user is located currently.
+When the user moves the map , other parishes are progressively loaded.
+The map leverages OpenStreetMaps API to plot the parishes and PM2.5 values on it.
 - **Interactive Tooltips:** The application offers tooltips that provide additional information about each parish, including its name and the corresponding PM2.5 AQI level.
+You just have to hover over any loaded area and the name of the parish and the corresponding PM2.5 value will be shown.
 - **Color-Coded Legend:** A color-coded legend accompanies the map, providing a clear visualization of PM2.5 AQI ranges.
 Each color represents a specific AQI level.
 - **Zoom Functionality:** Users can zoom in and out of the map to get a more detailed view of the air quality data.
 - **Caching Mechanism:** AirQoMaps implements Flask-Caching with Redis to enhance performance by caching responses.